pranay-anchan/PUI2018_pya209/HW9_pya209/.ipynb_checkpoints/yq729_plotReview_pya209-checkpoint.md

 ### Honesty
 I  believe Yusu's desirable result was showing decrease in water consumption leads to increase in death rate from flu and pneumonia.
 However she got the opposite result, but did not shy away from plotting it, showing honest results.
 The data in the plot stands by as, not deformed to emphasize a point.

+### Improvements
+This is a very small nitpicking; the font size of the caption for the plot could be larger.
+Apart from this, it's very nicely done!